 If you choose to drive from Istanbul to Ankara, you’ll need to travel 450km, but the road is direct, high quality, and quite scenic.
 You can also choose to go by bus, and Turkey has several high-quality long-distance bus providers, including Kamil Koc, Pamukkale, and Metro.
 The bus will take you around 7 hours, depending on traffic.

 Ankara used to be called Angora, and its first historical settlements can be dated back to the Bronze Age.
-Different empires have conquered the city several times, including the Persians, the Romans, the Byzantines, and the Ottomans.
-However, Alexander The Great was the first to conquer Ankara, back in 333BC, before being taken over by the Roman Empire in 25BC.
+Several empires have conquered the city, including the Persians, the Romans, the Byzantines, and the Ottomans.
+However, Alexander The Great was the first to conquer Ankara, back in 333 BC, before being taken over by the Roman Empire in 25 BC.

 The city of Ankara is the modern name, derived from the Celtic language, from the word for anchor, Ancyra.
-This makes sense as Ankara is not only the capital but is located very centrally within the country.
+This makes sense as Ankara is not only the Turkish capital but is located very centrally within the country.

 Until 1923, Ankara was established as the capital of the new Republic of Turkey, growing from a relatively small city into a huge and bustling city.

-So, now do you feel ready to enjoy Ankara, Turkey?
+So, now, do you feel ready to enjoy Ankara, Turkey?